 For more Scriptures to pray over your business, I invite you to download my free eBook, a collection of 25 Scriptures to Pray Over Your Business.
 It provides Bible verses along with encouragement to offer prayers through each one for your own business success.

-- Research the Bible verses (this is already done for you in my eBook—25 Scriptures to Pray Over Your Business (For Your Blog, Book, or Brand)—and you can download it for free).
+This is already done for you in my eBook—25 Scriptures to Pray Over Your Business (For Your Blog, Book, or Brand)—and you can download it for free.

 Pray in Jesus’ name each day (or at a minimum every workday).